Process and Schedule

 - Research on the cusp of the “next stage.”
 This includes early research or late-stage research ready for clinical trial.

-- Research actively seeking to reduce disparities by targeting improved access, treatment and outcomes for marginalized communities.
+- Research activities seeking to reduce disparities by targeting improved access, treatment and outcomes for marginalized communities.

 - Research that identifies and dismantles barriers for underserved communities to increase the diversity of clinical trial participants, population cohorts and clinical samples.